objektwerks/akka.typed/README.md

 Akka Typed
 ----------
->Akka Typed app and tests, to include an Akka-Http rest client.
+>Akka Typed app and tests, to include an Akka-Http client.

 Test
 ----